mrzhang11/miaoran-zhang.github.io/index.md

 [Prof. Bernt Schiele](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/people/bernt-schiele)
 and [Dr. Yongqin Xian](https://xianyongqin.github.io/).

-<b style='color:red;'> I am currently on the job market, looking for industry positions (internship/full-time) related to NLP and LLMs.
+<b style='color:red;'> I am currently on the job market for 2025, looking for industry positions (internship/full-time) related to NLP and LLMs.
 Please feel free to contact me if you are interested. </b>

 <!--